 Managed structural project workflows, coordinating engineers to ensure delivery under tight deadlines.

-Navarro Carranza, J.M., Navarro Carranza, J.M., "LLMs Show Surface-Form Brittleness Under Paraphrase Stress Tests."
+Navarro Carranza, J.M., Navarro Carranza, J.M., LLMs Show Surface-Form Brittleness Under Paraphrase Stress Tests.
 NeurIPS 2025 Workshop on Evaluating the Evolving LLM Lifecycle: Benchmarks, Emergent Abilities, and Scaling.
-2025
+2025 [Oral] [Paper]

-Navarro Carranza, J.M., Deierlein, G.G. & Zhong, K. Simulation of longitudinal reinforcing steel bar fracture in reinforced concrete walls.
+Navarro Carranza, J.M., Deierlein, G.G., & Zhong, K. Simulation of longitudinal reinforcing steel bar fracture in reinforced concrete walls.
 Bulletin of Earthquake Engineering 23, 517–551 (2025). https://doi.org/10.1007/s10518-024-02078-6

-Navarro Carranza, J.M., Deierlein, G.G. & Zhong, K. The influence of low-cycle fatigue on collapse of concrete shear walls.
+Navarro Carranza, J.M., Deierlein, G.G. & Zhong, K. The influence of low-cycle fatigue on the collapse of concrete shear walls.
 18th World Conference on Earthquake Engineering, Milan, Italy (2024).

 Miranda, E., Navarro Carranza, J.M. et al. StEER-07 Jan.
 2020 Puerto Rico mw6.
 4 Earthquake: preliminary virtual reconnaissance report (PVRR) (2020).